Thursday, January 31, 2013

 "How worried are you the President Obama's gun control plan threatens the Second Amendment rights of every law-abiding American?"
 Jenkins asked.

 "I think a lot of people are worried," Cheney said, pointing to a recent ruling by the U.S. Court of Appeals for the D.C.
-Circuit which found that Obama had
+Circuit which found that Obama had violated the Constitution by making recess appointments while lawmakers were using gimmick to keep Congress in session over the holidays.

 "So I think the concern is very real and very legitimate, that the administration sometimes isn't as cautious or as precise, if you will," Cheney opined.